 When over-wintering black soldier fly larvae, a common question growers have is do black soldier flies die in winter?
-The answer is no black soldier flies won't die in the winter, they only hibernate or go into sleeping mode.
+The answer is no, black soldier flies won't die in the winter, they only hibernate or go into sleeping mode.
 The larvae can survive at temperatures from 50-60F (10-15C).
-Low temp below 20F (-6C) can kill them.
+Lower temp below 20F (-6C) can kill them.

-You may see them stop moving vigorously in the winter and many get smaller in size.
+In the winter, you may see them stop moving vigorously and many get smaller in size.
 But when the weather warms up, they'll wake up, eat and get bigger again.

 With this in mind, let's see some ideas to keep these guys warm during the winter.

 When it's cold, we can make the foods for the larvae a bit more dry or thicker.
 Runny or watery foods, when exposed to the cool air, may turn cold.
 The cold liquid then can make the larvae cold when hanging around inside.